oxylabs/amazon-scraper/README.md

 ### Scraping with Oxylabs API

-Alternatively, you can use Oxylabs Amazon Scraper API to get publicly-available data from any page on Amazon (reviews, pricing, product information, etc.) To access the tool, you'll need a paid subscription or the **7-day free trial** – claim it [here](https://oxy.yt/Xahk).
+Alternatively, you can use Oxylabs Amazon Scraper API to get publicly-available data from any page on Amazon (pricing, product information, etc.) To access the tool, you'll need a paid subscription or the **7-day free trial** – claim it [here](https://oxy.yt/Xahk).

 Here is a quick overview of all the available data `source` values we support with Amazon: